Skip to main content

 Carapulcra

-Ancient Andean stew made with dried potatoes (papa seca), pork, peanuts, and ají panca.
-One of Peru's oldest dishes dating back to pre-Columbian times.
+An old Andean stew of dried potato (papa seca), pork, peanuts, and ají panca.
+It's one of Peru's oldest recipes, with roots in pre-Columbian times.

 Allergens: